-We have audited the financial report of the Shop, Distributive and Allied Employees' Association (Victorian Branch) (the Association), which comprises the statement of financial position as at 30 June 2024, the statement of profit and loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year ended 30 June 2024, the expenditure report required under subsection 255(2A), notes to the financial statements, including a summary of material accounting policies, the committee of management statement, and the officer declaration statement.
+We have audited the financial report of the Shop Distributive and Allied Employees' Association (Victorian Branch) (the reporting unit), which comprises the statement of financial position as at 30 June 2025, the statement of profit and loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year ended 30 June 2025, notes to the financial statements, including a summary of material accounting policies, the committee of management statement, the subsection 255(2A) report and the officer declaration statement.

-In our opinion, the accompanying financial report presents fairly, in all material aspects, the financial position of the Association as at 30 June 2024 and its financial performance and its cash flows for the year ended on that date in accordance with:
+In our opinion, the accompanying financial report presents fairly, in all material aspects, the financial position of the Shop Distributive and Allied Employees' Association (Victorian Branch) as at 30 June 2025 and its financial performance and its cash flows for the year ended on that date in accordance with:

-- a. the Australian Accounting Standards to the extent described in Note 1; and - b. any other requirements imposed by the reporting guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act).
+- a. the Australian Accounting Standards; and - b. any other requirements imposed by the reporting guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act).